dkp1903/devagram/SRS.md

       **Step-By-Step Description :**

       - User provide details needed to participate.
-      - System verify details.
+      - System verifies details.
-      - System send confirmation mail and confirm the participation.
+      - System then sends confirmation mail and confirms the participation.

-      ### 1.1.17 Invite other for hackathon
+      ### 1.1.17 Invite others for hackathon

       **Brief Description :**

-      - User can invite other user for hackathon..
+      - User can invite other users for hackathon.

       **Step-By-Step Description :**

-      - User ask for invitation link.
+      - User asks for invitation link.
       - System verifies user's participation.
-      - System provide invitation link.
+      - System provides invitation link.

    2. ### External Interface Requirements
    3. ### System Features<br>
       - #### **Rating the post in start**
         - New post are rated in range of 1-5 start by his fellow developers
       - #### **Notification through mail**
-        - New post are notified through mail
+        - New posts are notified through mail
         - Link to the post are shared through the mail only.
       * #### **Trending posts**
         - Trending posts are made by sorting all the posts based on stars
       * #### **Section for upcoming hackathons**
-        - Upcoming and live hackathons are added in the hackathons sections
+        - Upcoming and live hackathons are added in the hackathons section
         - Leads to more engagement.
       * #### **Section for job applications**
         - Developers looking for a job can easily connect with recruiters.